aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 ### Step 2 - Rotating CMKs generated with your own key material

 With the CMKs generated with your own key material, automatic rotation is not possible.
-You have to manually create a new key, with your own material, and again:  Either update the alias of the CMK (recommendable) or change your code to point to the new key.
+You have to manually create a new key, with your own material, and again:  either update the alias of the CMK (recommended) or change your code to point to the new key.
 It seems much easier just to change alias pointer.

-In order to do so, we would need to create a new key with imported key material, as we did with to cfreate the CMK "ImportedCMK" with external origin and then udpate the alias "**ImportedCMK**". **NOTE:** Timewise, you are **not required** to do it as part of the workshop, as the procedure is already covered.
+In order to do so, we would need to create a new key with imported key material, as we did to create the CMK "ImportedCMK" with external origin and then update the alias "**ImportedCMK**". **NOTE:** Timewise, you are **not required** to do it as part of the workshop, as the procedure is already covered.

 In case you would like to rotate the CMK created with your own key material, follow the procedure in the section above "[Generate CMK with your own key material](https://github.com/aws-samples/aws-kms-workshop/blob/master/Section-1-Operating-with-AWS-KMS.md#generate-cmks-with-your-own-key-material)".
 Once you have created a new CMK with you new imported key material, update the alias "**ImportedCMK**" to point to the new key you have provided.
 Replace **KeyID** in command below with the KeyID of your newly created CMK.